 Of North Carolina’s 173 school districts, only 16 had ended segregated schooling.
 “In those 16 supposedly integrated districts last year, only 901 Negro children were in school with white youngsters.
 The other 77,404 colored pupils … were still in all-Negro schools.”

-Rowan also referred to Prince Edward Country, Virginia, where, in 1959, the board of supervisors withdrew all funding from the public schools rather than comply with an integration order.
-For the next five years, all schools in the country remained closed—except for private, foundation-operated schools that admitted only white children.
+Rowan also referred to Prince Edward County, Virginia, where, in 1959, the board of supervisors withdrew all funding from the public schools rather than comply with an integration order.
+For the next five years, all schools in the county remained closed—except for private, foundation-operated schools that admitted only white children.